This policy and process are applicable to complaints filed prior to August 14, 2020.

 Immediate and/or Interim Measures

-The Office of Student Conduct may issue administrative actions immediately and/or on an interim basis as deemed appropriate, including but not limited to restrictions on contact between the complainant, the respondent, and/or other involved parties; exclusion from areas of campus; and, removal or relocation from residential areas.
+The Office of Student Conduct may take immediate action and/or issue interim measures in response to a report, including but not limited to restrictions on contact between the complainant, the respondent, and/or other involved parties; exclusion from areas of campus; and, removal or relocation from residential areas.
 The Office of Student Conduct adjudicates alleged violations of such through its policies and procedures.
-The Vice President for Student Affairs, or designee, may impose an interim suspension.
+The Vice Provost/Vice President for Student Affairs, or designee, may impose an interim suspension.

-The Office of Student Conduct seeks to resolve complaints under this policy within 60 business days from receipt of a report, excluding days classes are not in session (see additional information about Appeals, below, for additional time frames).
-An investigation typically takes 21 to 45 business days to complete.
-Generally within 15 business days after completion of an investigation, an administrative or panel hearing, if applicable, is scheduled.
+The Office of Student Conduct seeks to resolve reports under this policy within 60 business days from receipt of a report, excluding days classes are not in session (see Appeals, below, for additional information on time frames).
+An investigation typically takes up to 45 business days or more to complete.
+Generally, within 15 business days after completion of an investigation, an administrative or panel hearing, if applicable, is scheduled.
 During this time, staff in the Office of Student Conduct may seek clarifying information and/or meet with a complainant, respondent, investigator, or others.

 Circumstances may require the university to extend this overall time frame or any individual time frame discussed in this policy.
 Examples of reasons why time frames may need to be extended include the complexity of the case, delays due to fall/spring/summer/holiday breaks, inclement weather, and other extenuating circumstances.
 Exceptions to these time frames will be communicated to the complainant and respondent.

-A complainant and a respondent have access to trained Disciplinary Advisors to guide them through the disciplinary process.
-Complainants and respondents may consult with anyone they wish (including an attorney) during any stage of this process.
+The complainant and respondent have access to trained Disciplinary Advisors to guide them through the disciplinary process.
+The complainant and respondent may consult with anyone they wish (including an attorney) during any stage of this process.
 One advisor of the complainant’s/respondent’s choice (either the university-appointed Disciplinary Advisor or another advisor of their choice) may accompany the complainant/respondent to any meeting with Office of Student Conduct staff, the investigator, or to a hearing.
 The advisor’s role in any meeting or hearing is limited to quietly conferring with the complainant or respondent through written correspondence or whisper, and the advisor may not address any other participant or the hearing panel.
 An advisor may not also be a witness.

 After it receives a report, the Office of Student Conduct typically meets with a complainant and respondent separately in order to review the disciplinary process and to hear an overview of each party’s account of the incident.
 Immediate, interim, and/or long-term measures may also be discussed.
 The Office of Student Conduct may use any information gleaned through this and/or subsequent meetings with the complainant/respondent in the disciplinary process.

-The investigator’s final report will be shared with the complainant and respondent, who then have five business days to respond in writing to the report with any clarifications, witness statements, or other information.
-The complainant and respondent must also submit in writing by that time the names of any material witnesses the complainant/respondent wishes to testify (should the matter proceed to a hearing) and a summary of information each witness would provide through his/her testimony.
-(Character witnesses are not permitted.)
+The investigator’s report will be shared with the complainant and respondent, who then have five business days to respond in writing to the report with any clarifications, additional witnesses requested to be interviewed (including a brief summary of information each witness would provide), or other relevant information.
+The complainant and respondent must also submit in writing by that time the names of any witnesses the complainant/respondent wishes to testify (should the matter proceed to a hearing) and a summary of information each witness would provide through their testimony.
+Character witnesses are not permitted.
 Names of witnesses provided by the complainant/respondent will be shared with the other party.
-After the five-business-day deadline, the complainant and respondent may not provide any additional information for the hearing packet (defined below) and may not produce any additional material at the hearing, unless that information was not reasonably available prior to the closing of the five-day window.
+The investigator will review the feedback to the report, interview additional relevant witnesses (as the investigator deems appropriate), and make changes/additions to the report as determined by the investigator.
+After the five-business-day deadline, the complainant and respondent may not provide any additional written information for the hearing packet (defined below) or hearing, unless that information was not reasonably available prior to the closing of the five-day window.
 The hearing panel or the Office of Student Conduct, as appropriate, determines whether to grant exceptions to this five-day deadline.